Seboeb/redis-streams-nodejs/README.md

 The `retryTime` is an array of time strings.
 Seconds, minutes and hours are supported ('s', 'm', 'h').
 When there are less items in the `retryTime` array than the amount of retries, the last time string item is used.

+If you want to disable the retry mechanism, select a value of 0 for `retries`.

 #### Methods

 `listen(streams)`